amitsanger3/LMR/README.md

 # Location Mention Recognition (LMR)

+### This repo contains the following attatchments:

+* Code
+* Presentation Slides

 ITU GeoAI LMR challenge submission.
 Due to Intellectual Property Rights (IPR), some parts of the code is unavalable.